Zhengyi1212/DIIAgile-GroupA-frontend/README.md

 1. git init
 2. git remote add origin url, note that u have a local branch master and remote branch main now
 3. git pull origin main (This pull the code from main branch to local master)
-4. git branch -m master main (Rename the local branch to main for consistency)
+4. git branch -m main (Rename the local branch to main for consistency)

 ## When you start writing code next time, you need to get code from remote main to sync:
 1. git pull (This update your local main)